 Not everything has to cost money.
 There are so many things to see and do in the local area.
 All you have to do is go there.

-The Mission Beach Market is held on the beachfront, at Ulysses Park, under the shade of the tropical canopy.
+The Mission Beach Market is held on the 1st and 3rd Sunday of each month on the beachfront at Ulysses Park, under the shade of the tropical canopy.

-The Mission Beach MONSTER Market is held on the beachfront, at Ulysses Park, under the shade of the tropical canopy.
+The Mission Beach Monster Market is held last Sunday of each month from Easter Sunday until the end of November on the beachfront at Ulysses Park, under the shade of the tropical canopy.

 Mission Beach Surf Club receives Commonwealth Games "Bermuda Board" - 24 August, 2018